AlloyTools/alloytools.github.io/index.md

 Alloy is an open source language and analyzer for software modeling.
 It has been used in a wide range of applications, from finding holes in security mechanisms to designing telephone switching networks.
 This site provides language documentation, tool downloads, and a repository of links to case studies and applications.
 As the open source community grows, this site will also provide access to extensions of the Alloy Analyzer, and tools built on top of it and on top of Kodkod, its model finding engine.

+## Last release

+The last release to date (2025/01/09) is [Alloy 6.2.0](https://alloytools.org/download.html) .

-## Latest Version
+## Alloy 6

-Released on 2021/11/04, Alloy 6 is a major [new version](https://alloytools.org/download.html) of Alloy that adds mutable state, a temporal logic and accompanying solvers as well as an improved Visualizer.
+Alloy 6 is a major revision w.r.t Alloy 4, that adds mutable state, a temporal logic and accompanying solvers as well as an improved Visualizer.
 Specifying the behavior of systems gets easier in many cases.

 **Compared with pre-6 versions of Alloy, this version comes along with some important syntactic changes.
-Please read the [announcement](alloy6.html) in detail to learn more.**
+Please read the [this page](alloy6.html) in detail to learn more.**

 ## Learning Alloy 6